How Do I Install an Electrical Outlet in Bowling Green, KY?

 Adding a new electrical outlet in your home can improve functionality and safety—especially if you’re relying on extension cords or power strips.
 But how do you install one safely and correctly?

-In this guide, ACDC-Electric Edmonton, your trusted local electrician, walks you through the process and explains when it's best to call a licensed pro.
+In this guide, ACDC-Electric LLC, your trusted local electrician, walks you through the process and explains when it's best to call a licensed pro.

 Before diving into the steps, ask yourself: